Walk into planning to decide, not discover

 More recipes for product & design teams

-Read →Figma → Notion spec → Linear issues, each linked and assigned by area owner.
+Read →Figma → Coda spec → Linear issues, each linked and assigned by area owner.

 Read →Adoption + retention for the launch cohort, posted to #product as a 4-line verdict.